Transition to Clerkship for Standardized Preceptors

 How the sessions will work

-• Students will work in pairs (when there is an absence, you may have one student), with a ‘preceptor’ (you) in the room, to evaluate the patient in their CBL case.
+• Students will work in pairs (when there is an absence, you may have one student) for this patient encounter with a ‘preceptor’ (you) in the room.

-• Prior to entering the room, students will decide which student will take the history and which one will perform the physical (and which one will provide the counseling on May 14, 2024); each student should ask you for specific feedback on something they are working on.
-Please prompt them if they do not ask you anything.
+• Prior to entering the room, students will decide which student will take the history and which one will perform the physical (and which one will provide the counseling on May 13, 2025).

 • At the end of the encounter, if time allows, you may want to demonstrate some of the skills that might need improvement in the students.

-• Students record their findings to take back to the next CBL session.
+• Students record their findings to take back to the next CBL session or to document the encounter.

 • Practice asking the preceptor before entering the room for feedback on practicing history-taking skills, physical exam skills, or patient-counseling skills.